SlaviXG/Operations_Research_PHS_Challenge/REPORT.md

 # Operational Research Challenge

 ### The Structure that we will implement for this report: The Problem - The Methodoly we used to solve it - Details of the solution with the diagrams to support the theory Diagrams
-(This is to get the reader interested from the start)

 ## Problem Formulation
 ### Part One: The central problem we aim to solve is optimizing the allocation and utilization of Accident & Emergency (A&E) services between departments provided.
 This includes minimizing unnecessary use of A&E services, improving patient flow efficiency, and ensuring that patients receive timely and appropriate care.

-# Key Questions to Address
+# Addressed questions
  - How can we reduce unnecessary A&E attendances through reallocation and pre-arrival guidance?
  - What are the optimal resource allocation strategies to minimize waiting times at A&E?
  - Where should additional resources (e.g., MIUs, GP capacity) be allocated geographically to ease pressure on A&E?
  - How do different attendance types (e.g., planned, unplanned, frequent re-attenders) impact A&E demand and resource needs?
  - How can we improve patient understanding of the best facility to visit based on their condition?

-## The Correlation Matrix
+## Exploration stage - Correlation Matrix
-### What is a Correlation Matrix -- A correlation matrix is a table that shows the correlation coefficients between variables.
-These coefficients measure the strength and direction of relationships:
+### These coefficients measure the strength and direction of relationships:

  - Values range between -1 (perfect negative correlation) and 1 (perfect positive correlation).
  - Positive correlation: As one variable increases, so does the other.